BHARATHQUENTIN/socialMedia-Five-/README.md

 ## Getting Started

-To get started with [Your Project Name], follow these steps:
+To get started with FIVE, follow these steps:

 1. Clone the repository.
 2. Set up your database and configure connection details.